manzt/trevorma.nz/posts/001-be-assertive.md

 possibilities, the compiler allows you to treat `value` as a specific type.

 I like to think of narrowing as a way to _collaborate_ with the type checker.
 You're giving it evidence it can use to make stronger guarantees.
-If the check is vague or unhelpful, the type system won't do much with it.
+If the evidence is vague or unhelpful, the type system won't do much with it.
 But with a meaningful condition, you can prove that a certain operation is safe.

 Narrowing is different from telling the type checker to trust you.
-TypeScript provides several escape hatches for doing that (e.g., `as`, `!`), but they all involve opting out of the type system.
+TypeScript provides several escape hatches for doing that (e.g., `as`, `!`), but those work by bypassing type checking.
 Narrowing works in the opposite direction — you're giving the type checker enough information to reason more precisely, not turning it off.

-**Assertions hook directly into this narrowing mechanism**.
+**Assertions hook directly into narrowing**.
 Instead of writing a conditional to check and branch, we can `assert` the condition and let the type checker update its understanding accordingly:

 ```typescript
 function handleInput(value: number | string) {